OleBialas/iBOTS-Essential-Computer-Tools-for-Researchers-2025-May/01 Managing Environments and Packages with Conda/Managing Environments and Packages wth Conda.md

 Please note that combining two package managers, `pip` and `conda` within the same environment can lead to conflicts if they manage dependencies differently.
-Thus, it is a good pratice to stick mostly to `conda` and only use `pip` if needed.
+Thus, it is a good practice to stick mostly to `conda` and only use `pip` if needed.

 <table>